Mike, Lu & Og: Production

 Mike, Lu & Og premiered on Cartoon Network's animation shorts showcase World Premiere Toons as a seven-minute short on November 6, 1998.
 In January 1999, Cartoon Network announced that three new original series would premiere on the network: Courage the Cowardly Dog, Ed, Edd n Eddy, and Mike, Lu & Og.
 Mike, Lu & Og was set to premiere in November of that year with 13 episodes.
 According to Animation World Magazine, the series premiere date was set for November 12, 1999, and would be produced simultaneously at Pilot Studio in Moscow and Kinofilm in Los Angeles.
 Previews for Mike, Lu & Og were shown in American movie theaters before Pokémon: The First Movie.
 The series ran on Cartoon Network from November 12, 1999, to May 27, 2001, airing 26 half-hour episodes in total.
-A video game deal between Cartoon Network and Majesco Entertainment featuring characters from the series was announced for the Nintendo Game Boy Advance handheld console in May 2002 but ultimately never released.
+A video game deal between Cartoon Network and Majesco featuring characters from the series was announced for the Nintendo Game Boy Advance handheld console in May 2002 but ultimately never released.